 Two distinct degree credentials, MSW and MFT, provide a wealth of knowledge which is crucial to helping individuals and families in crisis.

-The dual master’s degree program (MA/MSW) in Marriage and Family Therapy and Social Work allows students to complete a master’s degree in two distinct professions in three years.
+The dual master’s degree program in Marriage and Family Therapy and Social Work (MA/MSW) allows students to complete a master’s degree in two distinct professions in three years.
 The dual degree exposes students to philosophical and legal distinctions of both degrees.
-It introduces Marriage and Family Therapy students to a broader range of social work and social welfare course offerings, it creates a unique opportunity for MSW students to deepen their clinical training with couples and families, and introduces MFT students to the art of clinical diagnosis which is in the scope of practice of the Social Work profession.
+It introduces Marriage and Family Therapy students to a broader range of social work and social welfare course offerings, it creates a unique opportunity for MSW students to continue their clinical training with couples and families, and introduces MFT students to the art of clinical diagnosis which is in the scope of practice of the Social Work profession.

 This was the first dual MSW-MFT master’s degree program in the country.
-It combines the generalist practice orientation of the MSW foundation and the advanced theory, practice and skills content of the MSW curriculum with the intensive relational clinical training of the MFT degree.
+It combines the generalist practice orientation of the MSW foundation and the advanced clinical practice and skills content of the MSW curriculum with the intensive relational clinical training of the MFT degree.

 The dual MSW-MFT degree will allow students to seek licensure in Social Work and/or Marriage and Family Therapy in any state in the country and assume a very competitive position for employment opportunities.